Visa for Belgium

 For residents of Mongolia

 When a short stay visa is required (maximum of 90 days, type C-Schengen), please address your Visa Request to Visa Application Center responsible for the applications of the German Embassy in Ulan Bator.
 Germany represents Belgium in this matter.

-For opening hours, the address and other practical information, please refer to their website.
+For opening hours and other practical information, please refer to their website.

 The representation is however only valid for short stay Schengen visas (maximum stay of 90 days).
 The short stay visa applications that may result in a prolonged stay (e.g. marriage in Belgium, cohabitation,…), cannot be introduced at the German Embassy but have to be processed by the Belgian Embassy in Beijing through its Visa Application Center.